larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 with the responsible area director for resolution, or with the IETF chair if a responsible area director cannot be determined or is not assigned.
 Further appeals may be made to the IESG.
-Those appeals will be handled by the IESG, and if necessary by the IAB, using the process stated in
+Those appeals will be handled by the IESG, and if necessary by the IAB, using the processes stated in
-{{Section 6.5.1 of !RFC2026}}.
-The community shall be informed of any such appeals and their resolution.
+{{Sections 6.5.1 and 6.5.4 of !RFC2026}}.

 ## Reinstatement